stuebingerb/KGraphQL/docs/content/Reference/Type System/overview.md

 * if Interface in schema is implemented by any Class in schema, it is interpreted as GraphQL Interface type.
 * if Interface in schema is NOT implemented by any Class in schema, it is interpreted as GraphQL Object type.

-## Built in types
+## Built-in Types

-By default, every schema has following built in types:
+By default, every schema has following built-in types:

 ### Scalars